 Not all normative defenses of free markets and free enterprise are made equal.
 One type of such a defense that is very common is the argument from economic efficiency.
 Another finds its basis in natural rights.
 To commit oneself solely to one or the other, or even both together, I will argue, is unnecessarily self-limiting.
 Moreover, economic efficiency arguments, taken by themselves, suffer from an inherent weakness.
-As compelling as economic efficiency arguments can be, they are only be persuasive, by themselves, to those who already hold the results of efficiency less highly than some other good that they think free markets harm or make harder to attain will not be persuaded.
+As compelling as economic efficiency arguments can be, they are only be persuasive, by themselves, to those who already hold the results of efficiency to be of higher moral value or importance than other goods.
+Those who value efficiency less highly than some other good that they think free markets harm or make harder to attain will not be persuaded.
 Efficiency arguments provide no answer to the Marxist criticism of alienation, for example.
 The unparalleled economic benefits of free markets are a good reason to regard free markets as the most preferable economic system, but they are not the only reason and arguably are not a sufficient reason to hold free markets to be the only moral alternative.
-Since a deeper moral defense of free markets from being important considerations, it is unnecessarily self-limiting to limit the defense of free markets to arguments from economic efficiency.
+Since a deeper moral defense of free markets is possible, and since such a defense need not preclude the economic benefits of free markets from being important considerations, it is unnecessarily selflimiting to limit the defense of free markets to arguments from economic efficiency.